OMENScan/AChoirX/README.md

 05/19/2024 - AChoirX v10.01.50 - Release 1.50 No code changes per se.
 Refactoring of the litany of Scripts - Consolidating wherever it makes sense.

+06/03/2024 - AChoirX v10.01.51 - Release 1.51 Change behavior of &LST when it is used with FOR: (i.e. to do FOR: on a list of directories).
+When in Looping mode, Append &FOR file names into ForFiles instead of overwriting them

+06/20/2024 - AChoirX v10.01.52 - Release 1.52 - Change behavior of &LST and &FOR on parsing error - &LST and &FOR will work even on parse error.
+Add Set:ParseQuote:Strict or <Lazy>